 Measure the room accurately, at a right angle to the direction of the planks.
 You need to ensure that the planks in the final row are at least 5 cm wide, so if necessary, the planks in the first row can be trimmed to a narrower width to ensure the final row is wide enough.

 If necessary, saw door frames and architraves to the required height Allowing 2 mm of extra space for the planks.

-Lay the PE film, allowing for at least 20 cm overlap between sheets and tape.
+Lay the polyethylene sheet, allowing for at least 20 cm overlap between sheets and tape.
 Turn the film upward 5cm along the walls.
 Trim after the skirting boards are fixed.

 We recommend you start laying in the right-hand corner.
 Place the first plank against the back wall, tongue side facing the wall; using a spacer block, leave a 10mm gap between the short side of the plank and the side wall.
 You will adjust the gap between planks and the back wall once three rows of have been laid.

 Hold the next plank at an angle against the first one, then lay it flat on the floor.
 Complete the first row in the same way.